 Berries are delicious, but they can get moldy quickly if not stored properly.
 The culprit is tiny mold spores that want to make the little nooks and crannies of the berry skin their home.
 Tomlin says the first rule is to avoid washing them until you’re ready to eat them because moisture equals mold.
 You can extend their life by giving the berries a bath of one cup vinegar to three cups of water.
 Let them soak briefly; then gently rinse in a colander.
 The vinegar will hinder the mold growth.
 Take a look at these 11 other mistakes you might be making with fresh summer berries.

 Separate your apples and oranges

 Sometimes, we can’t just all get along.
 That’s the case with apples and oranges—trusted fruit bowl staples in still life paintings but frenemies in fridge life.
 Fruits give off a gas called ethylene, the ripening agent that will lead to faster spoilage of the produce around it, says author and chef, Matthew Robinson of The Culinary Exchange.
 Store apples in the fridge if you want to extend their shelf life.
 Oranges stored in the fridge (away from apples) should be placed in a mesh bag so that air can circulate around them.
+Plus, once the mesh bags are empty, you can use them to make a scrubbie.
 Plastic bags will only make oranges moldy.
 Did you know that your oranges might be dyed orange?